Ensure Coffee Survives Climate Change

-Worldwide, 25 million coffee farmers make it possible for 2.25 billion cups of coffee to be consumed each day.
-It's a $19 billion dollar industry relied upon by over 120 million people in more than 70 countries.
+Worldwide, 25 million coffee farmers make it possible for 2.25 billion cups of coffee to be consumed each day2.
+It's a $19 billion dollar industry relied upon by over 120 million people in more than 70 countries3.

-A recent report from The Climate Institute states rising temperatures and altering rainfall patterns brought on by climate change will apply enormous stress to this industry.
-Unless emissions are drastically reduced, climate change is projected to cut the global area suitable for coffee production by as much as 50 percent by 2050.
+Rising temperatures and altering rainfall patterns brought on by climate change will apply enormous stress to this industry.
+Unless emissions are drastically reduced, climate change is projected to cut the global area suitable for coffee production by as much as 50% by 20504.

-By 2080, climate change could render coffee extinct.
+By 2080, climate change could render coffee extinct5.

-Without innovation, 120 million people could lose their livelihoods.
+Without innovation, 120 million people could lose their livelihoods8.

-Sign below to request the reallocation of funds from the International Fund for Agricultural Development (IFAD), so that agricultural innovation gives coffee and its farmers a fighting chance against climate change.
+Sign the petition to request the reallocation of funds from the International Fund for Agricultural Development (IFAD), so that agricultural innovation gives coffee and its farmers a fighting chance against climate change.